beaverbuilder/documentation/versioned_docs/version-stable/beaver-builder/layouts/columns/edit-a-column.md

   ![](/img/row-columns-edit-column-6.png)

-  If you see a hamburger icon in the module toolbar, click that and mouse over **Edit column**.
+  If you see a hamburger icon in the module toolbar, click that and mouse over **Edit column**, then click **Column settings**.

 2. Do either of the following:
   1. Mouse over **Column settings**.
-The area that will be affected by the column settings will have a blue overlay.
+The area that will be affected by the column settings has a blue overlay.
 ![](/img/row-columns-edit-column-7.png)